'Several' US personnel injured in rocket attack on Iraq base

 Two US officials told Al-Monitor that the Pentagon has ruled out launching preemptive strikes against Iran and its proxies in defense of Israel.
 “We are not going to start this war,” one official said.

-Yet American forces in the region would continue to take action to defend themselves, the second official said.
-Last week a US aircraft bombed a group of Kataib Hezbollah fighters who defense officials said were preparing to launch an attack drone in central Iraq, posing a threat to coalition troops.
+Yet American forces in the region will take action to defend Israel and themselves, the second official said.
+Last week a US military aircraft bombed a group of Kataib Hezbollah fighters who defense officials said were preparing to launch an attack drone in central Iraq, posing a threat to US-led coalition troops.

-It was not immediately clear if the US military would retaliate for Monday night's attack.
+It was not immediately clear if the US military would retaliate for Monday night's rocket attack on the al-Asad Air Base in Iraq.

 What’s next: US officials have been tight-lipped about which countries may contribute to a collective defense against the anticipated attack, which could come as soon as this week.